The Nordpass Password Manager is one of many Password Managers offering Multi-Factor Authentication, including a Physical Hardware key like YubiKey.

 Press Account Settings in the Nordpass application installed on your computer and enable Multi-Factor Authentication (MFA).
 Confirm your password and press Setup under the Security Key option.
 Follow the Warning message on the screen and set up the Authenticator app first as a fallback if you lose your YubiKey.
 Once set, press the Setup Security Key option again.
 Type your PIN and press Next.
 You may need to touch your YubiKey to register and give it a name.

 In recent years, Multi-Factor Authentication spread like wildfire and quickly became a norm for securing any service or account where user login is required.
-As a result, we are no longer satisfied having our data hidden behind a single password, no matter how difficult it is to guess.
+As a result, we are no longer satisfied with having our data hidden behind a single password, no matter how difficult it is to guess.

 You may also like: Should I buy YubiKey Security Key?